t4rzsan/multitenant-saas-guidance/key-vault.md

     - Running on App Service, the Object ID.
 The Object ID is shown in the Azure portal on the Identity panel of the App Service.
   - Save

-## Option 1: Use client secret on key vault
+## Option 1: Use client secret on key vault (And you can add another application secrets)

 ### Move the ClientSecret to key vault